CyberSecuriTim/azure-packet-capture/README.md

 <h3> STEP 2.0: Open Wireshark and Filter for ICMP Network Traffic.</h3>

-- Open wireshark and filter for ICMP traffic exclusively.
+- Open Wireshark and filter for ICMP traffic exclusively.
   - This is the network protocol that the "ping" command line utility uses to perform its network diagnostic/troubleshooting operations
-  - Right click the "Ethernet" network interface and select "Start capture"
+  - Right-click the "Ethernet" network interface and select "Start capture"
-  - Enter "icmp" in the wireshark search filter.
+  - Enter "icmp" in the Wireshark search filter.

 ![image](https://github.com/user-attachments/assets/9f1656d6-c097-4359-a31f-79e0eee09e8b)